mankinskin/NewGame/README.md

   		      x-----x--------x-----x
   		      - the quad is split up into/actually starts out as 9 quads.
   		      - the UV coordinates into the textures are used to map the texture for the borders & corners onto the quads
+	- [ ] GUI Texture Atlas
+	      - assemble one large, tightly packed texture for textures to be used in the GUI
 	- [ ] Text(improvements)
 		  - flexible formatting
 			- insert newlines before at last space character